DSBE-Semester-A/DataEngineering/README.md

 9. Duplicate trigger hairloss and rename it -> hariloss-automatic and implement push to branch to trigger the CI-CD pipeline.
 10. Commit something to main.

-# Lab 3 live: Creating Google Buckets
+# Lab 3 live: Creating Google Buckets and automating PREDICTOR_API
 1. Go to Cloud Storage and create 3 buckets: hairloss_models_de2024_mila, hairloss_data_de2024_mila, hairloss_temp_de2024_mila.
 They have to be unique in the world.
 2. Upload the model hairloss_model.pkl to the hairloss_models_de2024_mila bucket.
 3. Copy cloud_build_app_mlp_automated.json from lab3 into your github repo
 4. "gs://${_MODEL_REPO}/hair_loss_model.pkl",
            "./prediction-api/hairloss_model_from_bucket.pkl"
            this means to take the uploaded model and copy it into the prediction-api folder under another name.
+5. I have named it cloud_build_ml_automated.json.
+Replace the paths with the right ones and replace the diabetor_predictor with hairloss_predictor.
+6. Duplicate the trigger hairloss and call it hairloss-bucket.
+7. Add the variable names _MODEL_REPO = hairloss_models_de2024_mila and _TEMP_REPO = hairloss_temp_de2024_mila to the substitute variables.
-2. Download the model file from the bucket and replace th emodel used in the prediction-api with the downloaded file with gsutil.
+8. Use the cloud_build_ml_automated.json file in the trigger as the file to use for building.
+9. Run the trigger.
+10. Go to cloud run -> prediction-ui -> edit container -> variables.
+Then you see a url at the PREDICTOR-API variable name

 # Lab 4: Create a MLOps Pipeline in Google Vertex AI
 1. Enable Google Cloud Vertex AI APIs